karx/git-session-hackteam/session-1/README.md

 ## Notes for Ankit about Session 1
+These notes define How to create a new local repository and push to GitHub.

 * Step 1: Make a repo on Github
 * Step 2: Come inside the folder where all the files to be pushed are available